lab-cosmo/librascal/docs/source/dev_guide/review_process.rst

 been approved.
 While we discourage changes after the PR has been approved, sometimes it is necessary to be able to merge with master.
-There are no rules to make this easy so please decide on the basis of the fact that we want a clean compiling master branch.
+There are no rules to make this easy so please decide on the basis of the fact that we want a clean functional master branch.
 To elaborate on this, here are a few examples

  * A PR is approved but there are still changes added afterwards.
 While this can not be avoided completely, it should not be the norm.
 As the PR requester and